JoseGarayar/car_recommendation_system/README.md

 ## Project Description

-This project is a Django application designed to manage a used cars sales website.
+This project is a Django application designed to manage a used cars website.
+A video explaining the functionalities of the webpage can be found here:  [**Youtube video**](https://youtu.be/_pJhJk7SA8Y)

 Below are the main features and components developed:

 ### Features